plumi/plumi.app/README.rst

 (in case something is not running, check logs on var/log and partrs/transcodedaemon)

+We have noticed that the worker process does not start properly some times.
+If that's the case, edit file parts/worker/etc/zope.conf and on the zodb_db main section make sure the blob-dir is set as the full path on the filesystem.

 We are good!
 Let's open a browser to http://new.plumi.org and see Plumi

 Screenshot of an installed Plumi site: